riousenkai/calendar-app/README.md

-# Getting Started on Calendar App
+# Calendar App

-## Best if viewed in 1920 x 1080 screen resolution with Google Chrome
+(Best if viewed in 1920 x 1080 screen resolution with Google Chrome)

 ## Technologies / Frameworks used:
 * JavaScript / React